rescript-lang/rescript-vscode/CONTRIBUTING.md

 # For IDE support, install the OCaml language server and OCaml Formatter
 opam install ocaml-lsp-server ocamlformat
 ```

+You need `dune` to build the OCaml source code, if it is not available in your shell try running `eval $(opam env)`.
+If `dune` is present, run `make build` to build the OCaml projects and copy the binaries to the root.

 ## Build & Run